India News | 26/11 Mumbai Attack: 13 Years Have Passed, Scars Still Remain | LatestLY

 The ghastly attacks, which began on November 26, 2008, lasted for four days, leading to the death of 166 people and injuring over 300.

-Shyam Sundar Chaudhary, who live in slums in Mumbai's Vile Parle, was driving his taxi as any other day.
-He and his family's life turned after a bullet fired by terrorists hit him on that fateful day.
+Shyam Sundar Chaudhary, who used to work in a factory in Mumbai's Vile Parle, was going to work like any other day.
+He and his family's life turned after an explosion on that fateful day.
 He survived but only to get paralysed and bedridden.
+The family lives in the slums of Mumbai's Vile Parle.

 Speaking to ANI, Shyam Sundar Chaudhary's wife Bebi Choudhary said, "Thirteen years have been passed.
 My husband was going for duty.
-Just he crossed the highway, a car rushed breaking the signal.
-They fired at my husband. the bullets hit his head and shoulder.
+Just he crossed the highway, an explosion took place leaving him gravely injured.
 Following the incident, my husband started losing his memory and he got completely bedridden.
 He cannot move, speak and even eat.
 He only can see and hear.
 For the last 13 years, he is on bed."

 She said that only Rs 1.5 lakh was provided by the government.
 She then started working as a security guard to run the family.